enoch-sit/boilerplate-accounting-nodejs-typescript/README.md

 # Simple Authentication and Accounting System with TypeScript and MongoDB using JWT

 A robust authentication system built with TypeScript, Express, and MongoDB.
-Features include user registration, email verification, JWT authentication, password reset, and protected routes.
+Features include user registration, email verification, JWT authentication, password reset, and protected routes with role-based access control.

 ## Features